 I forged ahead anyway, and in the process discovered a love for storytelling.

-Over the past decade, that one project has led to hundreds more for dozens of companies.
+Over the past 15 years, that one project has led to hundreds more for dozens of companies.

 A lot has changed since that day